 To assess the level of interactiveness provided by each VR headset, we looked at how each headset allows you to interact with your virtual environment, what room limitations there are, and how accurate the motion tracking is.
-The Cosmos gave an overall mediocre performance, earning it a score in the middle of the group overall in this testing metric, which is responsible for 35% of the total score.
+The Cosmos gave an overall mediocre performance, earning it a score in the middle of the group overall in this testing metric.

 The Cosmos is compatible with a pair of handheld motion controllers that are decently comfortable and ergonomic to hold but aren't the favorite controllers we have tested to date.

 The minimum room size for the Cosmos is 2m x 1.5m and the maximum size is set by the reach of the tether.
 So far, this performance matched up with the top products but it was in the accuracy of the motion tracking where the Cosmos fell short, both with the headset and the controller tracking.
 The headset seems slow to adjust after you take the headset on or off, with an angled horizon that took way longer than we would want for it to right itself.
 We also had a hard time getting the forward position to reset.
 Overall, the tracking just seemed much laggier with more glitches than other products when we tested it — to the point that it made games less fun to play.

 The controller tracking also seemed slower in our tests, with smaller movements taking longer to register or being missed completely.
 The headset was also constantly complaining that the ambient lights were too bright or too dark — a problem unique to the Cosmos.